OrangeReaper/homeassistant/README.md

 [Top](#top)

-*Welcome Home* switches a porch light on when either my wife or myself arrives home.
-This is done by detection of our mobile phone Bluetooth or WiFi connection (NMap)
+*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down)

 ## <a name="pc">PC</a>